JurajKavka/vue-hamburger-button/README.md

 # :hamburger: vue-hamburger-button :hamburger:
-Don't take this component too seriously.
-It is just a [hamburger button](https://en.wikipedia.org/wiki/Hamburger_button) taken from W3C article [How TO - Menu Icon](https://www.w3schools.com/howto/howto_css_menu_icon.asp).
-This is the animated version.
+Yes, it is just the [hamburger button](https://en.wikipedia.org/wiki/Hamburger_button), taken from W3C article [How TO - Menu Icon](https://www.w3schools.com/howto/howto_css_menu_icon.asp).
+This is its animated version.

 ## Preview
 If You want to see button in action, check the mentioned W3C tutorial, or install this project locally.
 It's as simple as to run these commands: